Hunter Pence

 Hunter Andrew Pence (born April 13, 1983), nicknamed "the Reverend," is an American former professional baseball right fielder and designated hitter.
 He played in Major League Baseball (MLB) for the Houston Astros, Philadelphia Phillies, San Francisco Giants, and Texas Rangers.
-In the 2004 Major League Baseball Draft he was drafted in the second round by the Astros.
+In the 2004 Major League Baseball draft he was drafted in the second round by the Astros.
 Pence made his major league debut in 2007.
 He is a four time All-Star and was a member of the 2012 and 2014 World Series championship teams with the Giants.

 Early life

-Pence attended Arlington High School in Arlington, Texas.
+Hunter Andrew Pence was born on April 13, 1983, in Fort Worth, Texas.
+Pence attended Arlington High School in Arlington, Texas, where he excelled in baseball.
 After playing outfield his first three years, he moved to shortstop his senior year.

 College career

 He attended Texarkana College in Texarkana, Texas for a year and was a designated hitter on the baseball team.

 He transferred to the University of Texas at Arlington (UTA) where he returned to the outfield for the UT Arlington Mavericks.
 He hit .347 as a sophomore in 2003 and was named a first-team all-conference outfielder.
 Despite missing 15 of UTA's 30 Southland Conference games in 2004 due to an injury at mid-season, he was named the 2004 Southland Conference player of the year, leading the league with a .395 batting average.
 Pence still holds the conference record for doubles in a single series, with five.